-Hawken students entering grades 3-12 are expected to complete a set of problems each summer before returning to school.
-Ideally, students should complete their summer math packets in the 2-3 weeks prior to school restarting in August.
-Their purpose is to help students Get Ready for the start of the coming school year by using problems to re-activate concepts they learned in their last math classes.
-The problems selected for summer packets typically reflect the foundational ideas upon which Hawken’s teachers will build the first few units of the new school year.
+All Hawken students entering grades 6-12 are expected to complete a set of problems each summer before returning to school.
+Ideally, students should complete their summer math packets in the 2-3 weeks prior to school restarting in August after summer packets are released on the last Friday in July.
+Their purpose is to help students Get Ready for the start of the coming school year by re-activating concepts they learned in their last math classes.
+The problems selected for summer packets reflect the foundational ideas upon which Hawken’s teachers will build the first few units of the new school year.

 Completed packets are due from all students to their new teachers on the first day of school.
 Students should expect to receive feedback on their work within about a week from the start of school.
 The form of that feedback will vary from teacher to teacher and course to course.

-Cover pages are posted initially with suggestions for preparation; the actual packets will be posted on July 28th so that student work on the problems ideally is still in recent memory when school starts.
+Cover pages are posted initially with suggestions for preparation; the actual packets will be posted on July 26th so that student work on the problems is still in recent memory when school starts.

 Practices for fall sports begin August 1.
 This includes football, volleyball, girls tennis, girls and boys soccer, girls and boys golf, boys and girls cross country, and field hockey.
 Other summer practice dates are encouraged.
 Please communicate with team coaches regarding attendance at June and July sessions.